Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Weld Geometry

-Weld side Top/Bottom/Top&Botton Position of the weld seam in relation to the Reference Face See Weld side below.
+Weld side Top/Bottom/Top&Botton.
+Position of the weld seam in relation to the Reference Face See Weld side below.

 Throat thickness Throat thickness amin (Default 3 mm) (Previously named “Min thickness”)